kptdev/kpt/docs/tutorials/fetch-a-package.md

-## tutorials 1-fetch-a-package
+## Fetch a Package

-Tutorial for fetching a package from a remote source
+Fetch a package from a remote git repository.

 ### Synopsis

-Packages are directories of Kubernetes Resource Configuration which may be fetched from sources such as git:
+Packages are directories of Kubernetes Resource Configuration which may be fetched from git.

 - No additional package metadata or structure is required
 - Natively compatible with 'kubectl apply' and 'kustomize'